-FinMeas’ automatic measurements ensure that the bored pile wall restraining the cave-in in Frihamnen’s port area is working the way it should.
+FinMeas automatic measurements ensure that the bored pile wall restraining the cave-in at the Frihamnen port area is working the way it should.

-FinMeas’ automatic measurements ensure that the bored pile wall restraining the cave-in in Frihamnen’s port area is working the way it should.
-Measurements help improve harbour safety and give new information to support upcoming investments.
+FinMeas automatic measurements were used to ensure that the bored pile wall restraining the cave-in at the Frihamnen port area in Sweden, is working the way it should.
+Measurements help improve harbour safety and provide new information to support upcoming investments.

-Frihamnen’s quayside filled up on top of muddy seafloor.
-Erosion has caused soil settlement and the embankment has sinked into the seabed.
+Frihamnen’s quayside filled up on top of a muddy seafloor.
+Erosion has caused soil settlement, and the embankment has sunk into the seabed.

-“At worst the waterfront fell into the sea 1-2 meters in a year”, says construction manager Peter Sundström, who is in charge of the maintenance of Frihamnen’s quayside.
+“At worst, the waterfront fell into the sea 1-2 meters in a year,” says construction manager Peter Sundström, who is in charge of maintenance at the Frihamnen quayside.

 That is why plans were made in the harbour for stopping the ground movements.
-A Finnish engineering company Arcus Oy designed a bored pile wall which supports the embankment and stops its movements.
+Finnish engineering company Arcus Oy designed a bored pile wall that supports the embankment and stops its movements.
 This makes it also possible to continue the maintenance dredging, which is important for the maritime channel.

-Passengerships to Riga and Saint Petersburg run from Frihamnen and it is used by approximately half of all the cruisers that arrive to Stockholm.
-Also a large container terminal is situated in the harbour.
+Passenger ships to Riga and Saint Petersburg operatet from Frihamnen, and it is used by approximately half of all the cruise ships that arrive in Stockholm.
+Also, a large container terminal is situated in the harbour.

-Building of the bored pile wall started in fall 2014.
-A bored pile wall in this kind of environment is a relatively new solution so the measurements were supposed to give information also about how the wall itself was working.
-That is why FinMeas’ automatic displacement inclinometers and anchor force sensors were installed in the piles of the wall, not in the ground.
+Construction of the bored pile wall started in autumn 2014.
+A bored pile wall in this kind of environment is a relatively new solution, so the measurements were supposed to give information also about how the wall itself was working.
+Accordingly, FinMeas automatic displacement inclinometers and anchor force sensors were installed in the piles of the wall, not in the ground.

-The bored pile wall is altogether 60 meters long and 30 meters high.
-Water level around the wall varies from 6 to 12 meters.
+The bored pile wall is altogether 60 metres long and 30 metres high.
+The water level around the wall varies from 6 to 12 metres.

-The measurements indicate that the structure is working: the ground movements have been stabilized.
+The measurements indicate that the structure is working: the ground movements have been stabilised.

-“According to the measured data the bored pile wall seems to be an extremely well-working solution for this kind of problem.
+“According to the measured data, the bored pile wall seems to be an extremely well-working solution for this kind of problem.
 This is important for us to know because similar challenges exist also in other parts of the harbour area.
-This is why investing to FinMeas’ measuring technology will pay itself back”, says Sundström.
+Investing in FinMeas measuring technology will pay itself back,” says Sundström.

-Stockholms Hamnar is currently developing Värtahamnen’s and Frihamnen’s area together with the city of Stockholm.
-New apartments and business premises are being built in the area and some of the current docks will be filled.
-The quayside will be extended further to the bay.
+Stockholms Hamnar is currently developing the Värtahamnen and Frihamnen harbour area together with the City of Stockholm.
+New apartments and business premises are being built in the area, and some of the current docks will be filled.
+The quayside will also be extended further to the bay.

-Sundström appreciates the real time information given by FinMeas’ automatic measuring devices.
-Arcus monitors the wall movements but also Sundström regularly visits FinMeas’ webservice to check measuring data.
+Sundström appreciates the real-time information provided by FinMeas automatic measuring devices.
+Arcus monitored the wall movements, but Sundström also regularly visited the FinMeas Online service to check the data.

-In Arcus Oy, hydraulic engineer Kim-Andersson Berlin takes care of following the measuring data and modeling the structures.
+At Arcus, hydraulic engineer Kim-Andersson Berlin was responsible for following the measuring data and modelling the structures.
 According to him, monitoring structures during a project is more common in Sweden than it is in Finland.
 It is used specifically to improve working safety.

-Andersson-Berlin thinks that the measuring results of Frihamnen’s bored pile wall awakens also academic interest in larger scale because reliable information of similar structures is not commonly available.
+Andersson-Berlin thinks that the measuring results of Frihamnen’s bored pile wall will awaken also academic interest on a larger scale, since reliable information about similar structures is not commonly available.

-Sundström is pleased with both the wall’s and the measurements’ functionality.
+Sundström is pleased with both the functionality of both the wall and the measurements: